storj-archived/blog/content/post/community/sharing-storage-space-for-fun-and-profit.md

 <img src="/blog/img/sno-payments-2.png" alt="Example SNO 1" width="100%"/>

-As you can see, once the storage node has met its 9-month escrow, monthly earnings reach approximately $58.80 per month, or $705.60 annually.
-When the node hits its 15 month mark, half of the $262.08 held in escrow ($131.08) would be returned to the storage node operator.
+As you can see, once the storage node has met its 9-month withholding amount, monthly earnings reach approximately $58.80 per month, or $705.60 annually.
+When the node hits its 15 month mark, half of the $262.08 withheld ($131.08) would be returned to the storage node operator.
 For someone with a lot of extra storage and bandwidth capacity, it’s a non-trivial amount.

 The next table shows the maximum amount a hypothetical storage node operator could earn in the first year of operating a storage node based on the second example.

 <img src="/blog/img/sno-payments-3.png" alt="Example SNO 2" width="100%"/>

-In the case of a smaller node in a more bandwidth-constrained environment, once the storage node has met its 9-month escrow, monthly earnings reach approximately $8.10 per month, or 97.20 annually.
-When the node hits its 15 month mark, half of the $34.67 held in escrow ($17.34) would be returned to the storage node operator.
+In the case of a smaller node in a more bandwidth-constrained environment, once the storage node has met its 9-month withholding amount, monthly earnings reach approximately $8.10 per month, or 97.20 annually.
+When the node hits its 15 month mark, half of the $34.67 withheld ($17.34) would be returned to the storage node operator.

 #### So, are you in?